d2718nis/codewars-prime-number-decompositions/README.md

 ----------
 ### Get All Prime Factors

-You have to code a function `get_all_prime_factors` wich takes an integer as a parameter and returns an array containing its prime decomposition by ascending factors.
-If a factor appears multiple times in the decomposition it should appear as many time in the array.
+You have to code a function `get_all_prime_factors` which takes an integer as a parameter and returns a list containing its prime decomposition by ascending factors.
+If a factor appears multiple times in the decomposition it should appear as many time in the list.

 ### Get Unique Prime Factors With Count
 You should also write `get_unique_prime_factors_with_count`, a function which will return a list containing two lists: one with prime numbers appearing in the decomposition and the other containing their respective power.

 ### Get Unique Prime Factors With Products

-You should also write `get_unique_prime_factors_with_products` which returns an array containing the prime factors to their respective powers.
+You should also write `get_unique_prime_factors_with_products` which returns a list containing the prime factors to their respective powers.

 ### Examples
 `get_all_prime_factors(100)  # [2,2,5,5]`